jamesfalkner/helloworld-eap/README.md

-# Red Hat JBoss EAP on Azure Red Hat OpenShift Hello World
+# Red Hat JBoss EAP on Azure Red Hat OpenShift Hello World!

 This is a simple application that demonstrates a basic deployment of an application Azure Red Hat OpenShift.